 📍Meet up: Ryogoku Station

-Sumo Grand Tournament Tours for September are now available!
+Sumo Grand Tournament Tours for March(Osaka) 2024 available now!

 Sumo School Experience with Real Wrestlers